Stretch Marks from Muscle Growth

 There is no known way to completely prevent stretch marks, though some remedies like cocoa butter and vitamin e cream are always recommended by people, there is little evidence of their efficacy.

 There are also no special exercises or workouts that can prevent stretch marks.
 So beware of fitness ‘influencers’ trying to tell you there are!

 How to Reduce Stretch Marks from Muscle Growth

 You may have already gotten stretch marks from muscle growth.

-There are a few ways you can lessen the appearance of stretch marks from muscle growth.
+There are a few ways you can lessen or reduce the appearance of stretch marks from muscle growth.